-- 1 Press the Touch ID/Home button twice.
-The App switcher opens. - 2 Swipe to the left or right until the app that has frozen is in the center of the screen. - 3) Swipe up on the app to shut it down. - Press the Touch ID/Home button to move back to the Home screen. - Open the app again.
+- Press the Touch ID/Home button twice (all models except iPhone X) or swipe up from the bottom of the screen and pause toward the middle of the screen (iPhone X).
+The App switcher opens. - 2 Swipe to the left or right until you see the app that has frozen. - 3 Swipe up on the app to shut it down. - Press the Touch ID/Home button (all models except iPhone X) or tap outside the App Switcher (iPhone X) to move back to the Home screen. - 5 Open the app again.
 If it works normally, you're done.
 (It's generally a good idea to restart your iPhone when you've had to force an app to quit.)